tsnellgrove/dark_castle3/doc/to_do.md

 			- IDEA: verb methods should live in switch_x obj and not need to know about each other
 			- IDEA: the SwitchMixIn class should not need to know about all sub-classes
 			- IDEA: thus, SpringSliderSwich.pull() and LeverSwitch.pull() over-rides are valid compromise
-		- TBD: doc_string about fake_door option to address error over-ruling goblin_attack case
+		- CANCEL: doc_string about fake_door option to address error over-ruling goblin_attack case

-- TBD: Debug Mode
-	- TBD: add debug_mode boolean in active_gs
-	- TBD: create 1word debug command ('debug_poke53281,0') that gives state and sets bool
-		- TBD: examample: "Debug Mode is now set to True"
-	- TBD: use debug mode to set error source pre-fixes and also use of 'try for error & cmd'
+			- IDEA: this is maybe not the best approach - maybe skip for now and fix with interupt() later